chayayot123/ku-polls/README.md

 python manage.py loaddata users polls
 ```

-After you run this command.Use this command to run in your local machine
+After you run this command.Use this command to run in your local machine.
 ```
 python manage.py runserver
 ```